 Independent: Not very dependent on any other user stories, it includes the only other story in itself.
+Maybe not included, but depends on first?

 Negotiable: Rather negotiable, as it identifies the user as a patient with asthma.
+Not negotiable – too much detail.

 Valuable: There is very little motivation in the story, only “monitoring” mentioned as a valued outcome by the user.
+Good justification.

 Estimable: Since there is an over-abundance of features listed, it is impossible to estimate it.